NeptuneHub/AudioMuse-AI-NV-plugin/README.md

 - Navidrome integrated web frontend;
 - [Substreamer](https://github.com/ghenry22/substreamer) - iOS/Android opensource mobile frontend, more information here: https://github.com/ghenry22/substreamer/issues/58;
 - [Tempus](https://github.com/eddyizm/tempus) - Android opensource mobile frontend, more information here: https://github.com/eddyizm/tempus/issues/410;
+- [Symfonium](https://symfonium.app/) - Androind closed source mobile frontend.
+You need to enable in the configuration `Use similar tracks for Radio Mix`.
+Additional functionality that use AudioMuse-AI API are actually implemented only using Jellyfin.

 Other frontnend not in this list could also work by using those API even.